luraess/julia-parallel-course-EGU21/README.md

 @parallel compute_H!(H, dHdt, dt)
 @parallel compute_Mask_S!(H, S, B, Mask)
 ```
+🚧 WIP:
-🚧 Needs some words on high res example and maybe zoomed in figure into specific location.
+- needs some words on high resolution example and maybe zoomed in figure into specific location.

+#### Exercise

+🚧 WIP physical time derivative to be able to switch from steady state to specific time-span

 ⤴️ [_back to course material_](#short-course-material)